Get your student ID

 - enter streamed classes

-- make faculty office visits to request documentation such as transcripts, fees, assessments, and to add or drop courses
+- make Student Success team visits to request documentation such as transcripts, fees, assessments, and to add or drop courses

 - receive discounts for the cable car, some movie theatres, and restaurants.